gloveboxes/altair_8800_docs/docs/start/programming/06-Front-panel-programming.md

 1. From the web terminal, select **Ctrl+M** to exit the CPU monitor.
 This will resume code execution from the current CPU instruction pointer.
 Depending on what you have been changing in memory, you may need to [restart CP/M](#restarting-cpm).

-## The Trace extended virtual front panel command
+## The Trace virtual front panel command

 This is an extended Altair front panel command.